ONLYOFFICE/Docker-DocumentServer/README.md

 ```

 **STEP 2**:
-Next step you need make secrets.
+On the next step you need to make the secrets.
 DocumentServer support username/password for postgresql access and jwt header/secret.
-If you want use secrets only for database access:
+If you want to use secrets only for database access run:

 ```bash
 sudo printf "your_pass" | docker secret create dbPass -
 sudo printf "your_user" | docker secret create dbUser -
 ```
-NOTE: after secrets dbPass and dbUser is gonna be configured, DocumentServer will be configured automaticly for use the same secrets for postgres access.

 If you want use JWT from secrets:

 ```bash
 sudo printf "secret_value" | docker secret create jwtSecret -
 sudo printf "secret_header" | docker secret create jwtHeader -
 ```
+NOTE: after secrets dbPass and dbUser is gonna be configured, DocumentServer will be configured automaticly for use the same secrets for postgres access.

 **STEP 3**:
-After you make the secrets need build DocumentServer with command
+After you create the secrets you need to build the DocumentServer with command:

 ```bash
 sudo docker compose build
 ```

 **STEP 4**:
-After that when images is gonna be builded very important uncommented strings in docker-compose.yml with secrets thats you want to use.
+After that when images was builded very important uncommented strings in docker-compose.yml with secrets thats you want to use.
 For more information check out docker-compose.yml

 **STEP 5**:
-Now DocumentServer is ready to deploy with secrets.
+Now Document Server is ready to deploy with secrets.
 For that run:

 ```bash
 sudo docker stack deploy --compose-file=docker-compose.yml documentserver-secrets
 ```

-Also you can run docker compose with the same config
+Also you can run Document Server in docker-compose mode with the same config

 ```bash
 sudo docker compose up -d